powerhome/playbook/playbook/app/pb_kits/playbook/pb_multi_level_select/docs/_multi_level_select_color_rails.md

-Change the form pill color by passing the optional `color` prop.
+Change the form pill color by passing the optional `pill_color` prop.
 Product, Data, and Status colors are available options.
 Check them out <a href="https://playbook.powerapp.cloud/kits/form_pill#form-pill-colors" target="_blank">here</a> in the Form Pill colors example.